sequelize/umzug/README.md

 Detailed documentation for the options it can take are in the `MongoDBStorageConstructorOptions` TypeScript interface, which can be found in [src/storage/mongodb.ts](./src/storage/mongodb.ts).

+#### TXT Storage

+Using `TXTStorage` will create a txt file which will contain the log of all executed migrations.
+You can specify the path of the file.
+The default for that is `umzug.txt` in the working directory of the process.

+Detailed documentation for the options it can take are in the `TXTStorageConstructorOptions` Typescript interface, which can be found in [src/storage/txt.ts](./src/storage/txt.ts).

 #### Custom

 In order to use a custom storage, you can pass your storage instance to Umzug constructor.